-The In-Sight 2800 combines the best of machine learning and traditional rules-based vision in a fully integrated vision system.
-Leveraging pre-trained algorithms, In-Sight 2800 can quickly and easily be deployed in any factory environment to automate error detection.
+The In-Sight 2800 combines the best of artificial intelligence (AI) technology and traditional rules-based vision in a fully integrated vision system.
+Leveraging a set of pre-trained, AI-based algorithms, In-Sight 2800 can quickly and easily be deployed in any factory environment to automate error detection.

 In-Sight 2800 allows manufacturers of any size to streamline integration, meet exact application requirements, and achieve higher product quality by offering: